The Haelan Studio Teachers

 I stayed on at the school, did the yoga teacher training and lived there for seven years, immersing myself in the practises, helping to run the school together with the other teachers, and helping and teaching the many students who came to the yoga centre.
 Because I am British, I've always felt a wish to come back to the UK and in 2007 I moved to London and started to teach independently here.

 Contact Nicola for information and booking.
-Classes are held Monday and Wednesday evenings
+Classes are held Monday evenings

 Mobile - 0798 2070 040